audreymking/Wk-5-Work-Day-Scheduler/README.md

 * The hours are color coded.
 Gray blocks represent the past, the red block represents the present, and green blocks represent the future.

-* Hit the clear button on the bottom to clear the text and refresh the page.
+* Hit the clear button on the top to clear the text and refresh the page.

 ## Mock-Up and Link to Page: